-Chemistry develops in close cooperation with all fields of the natural sciences, with atoms and molecules as the intermediaries.
+Chemistry is closely related with all fields of the natural sciences, with atoms and molecules as the intermediaries.
 The field stretches from areas in which an understanding of physics and mathematics is crucial, to areas in which a knowledge of biology and geoscience is necessary.
-Accordingly, applicants to the Department of Chemistry should have taken a broad range of high school courses in addition to chemistry, in particular physics and biology, that will serve as a foundation for these areas, and are expected to have strong logical thinking skills and a solid foundation of knowledge in the natural sciences.
+Accordingly, applicants to the Department of Chemistry should have taken a broad range of high school courses in addition to chemistry, in particular physics and biology, which will serve as a foundation for these areas, and are expected to have strong logical thinking skills and a solid foundation of knowledge in the natural sciences.
 In addition, because students will also be required to have the linguistic ability to read texts written in English, they need to learn English sufficiently in high school.
 After students enroll, student experiments are emphasized to foster the ability to conduct experiments, as the foundation for specialized learning and research.

-In the first round of the entrance exam, the combined total of the applicant's scores on the National Center Test for University Admissions and the University's individual academic achievement tests is used to determine whether she has passed that round, with her application documents also used for reference.
+The combined total of the applicant's scores on the National Center Test for University Admissions and the University's individual academic achievement tests is used to determine whether she has passed that round, with her application documents also used for reference.
 The University's individual academic achievement test assesses not only the examinee's basic academic abilities, such as her knowledge and understanding of chemistry, but also her ability to reason logically and her ability to correctly express her line of thinking that leads to the answer.

 The second round of the entrance exam includes the National Center Test for University Admissions and the University's individual academic achievement test (short essay).
-(See the website of the Admissions Office for details regarding the University's individual academic achievement test.)
-(URL http://www.ao.ocha.ac.jp/)